CastelloBrancoTecnologia/TsDataAnnotations/README.md

-# TsDataAnnotations - DataAnnotations and validators for Angular, generated from c# model classes
+# TsDataAnnotations - C# System.ComponentModel.DataAnnotations - attributes and validators for Typescript, generated from c# model classes

 1) Separate yours models in an separate C# class library project.
 Use it on server side or on desktops apps projects
 2) use all good things of **CommunityToolkit.MVVM**, include source generators